BhaasitaDesiraju/Twitter/README.md

 Ex: escript proj4 100 50

 ## Output
-User activity of all users will be displayed
+User activity of all users will be displayed.

 ## Observations
 Maximum Number of Clients Created: 10000